 Age 20: I got really hooked on the gym now and wanted to pursue it as a career.
 I continued to make great progress in the gym and continued to learn more and more about the human body and nutrition.
 I became a qualified personal trainer specialised in body composition manipulation.
 My modelling career began to take off and I started to develop a bit of a following online.
 This is when I posted my first YouTube video on Pectus Excavatum called ‘Exercises to fix Pectus’.
 The feedback from this video was amazing and it quickly went viral on the internet gaining hundreds of thousands of views.
 This is when PectusPT and my online coaching business was born.

-Age 22 (present day): It has been over 2 years now since I posted that first ever YouTube video and signed up my first client with Pectus Excavatum.
+Age 24 (present day): It has been over 4 years now since I posted that first ever YouTube video and signed up my first client with Pectus Excavatum.
 After my first client the dominos began to fall and I now have coached over 200 people world wide with Pectus Excavatum.
-I have posted dozens of videos regarding pectus, nutrition and fitness and have acquired a reasonable following on my social media platforms.
+I have posted hundreds of videos regarding pectus, nutrition and fitness and have acquired a reasonable following on my social media platforms.

 What is my Mission?